 Turkey cooked in a convection oven should be roasted at 325 F. If using a dark roasting pan or oven-roasting bag, reduce the heat to 300 F. The following general roasting times and temperatures are suggested for various-sized stuffed and unstuffed whole turkeys, breasts, and dark meat.

 You might read that proper internal temperatures should be 180 F for thigh meat, 170 F for breast meat and 165 F for stuffing.
-According to ServSafe, the food safety standard-setting arm of the National Restaurant Association, things have changed.
-No matter what the weight, the internal temperature of the turkey when an instant-read thermometer is inserted between the thigh and side of the breast without touching bone should now be 165 F. This remains true for the stuffing as well.
+However, things have changed.
+According to The National Turkey Federation, no matter what the weight, the internal temperature of the turkey when an instant-read thermometer is inserted between the thigh and side of the breast without touching bone should now be 165 to 170 F. This remains true for the stuffing as well.

 Stuffed Whole Turkey